joseph-nun3z/procastination-station/EN/Characters/NPCs/Ismark Kolyanovich.md

 - Can verify that any letter allegedly from his father is genuine or forged

 ### DM Secrets
+- His father Kolyan is actually dead (unknown to party and most villagers)
+- Will discover his father's death when returning to the mansion
 - Can serve as a long-term ally if the PCs earn his trust
-- Willing to accompany the party once Ireena is safe
-- If he survives the adventure, becomes the new burgomaster of Barovia
 - Acts as a party member for XP calculation purposes (but gains no XP himself)

 ## Related Characters
 - **[[EN/Characters/NPCs/Ireena Kolyana|Ireena Kolyana]]** - Adopted sister, his primary concern
-- **Kolyan Indirovich** - Deceased father, former burgomaster
+- **Kolyan Indirovich** - Father, current burgomaster
-- **[[EN/Characters/NPCs/Donavich|Donavich]]** - Local priest who can help with his father's burial
+- **[[EN/Characters/NPCs/Donavich|Donavich]]** - Local priest and spiritual advisor

 ## Related Locations
 - **[[EN/Locations/Villages/Village of Barovia|Village of Barovia]]** - His home village
 - **[[EN/Locations/Villages/Blood on the Vine Tavern|Blood on the Vine Tavern]]** - Where he can often be found
 - **[[EN/Locations/Villages/Burgomaster's Mansion|Burgomaster's Mansion]]** - Family home where Ireena stays
-- **[[EN/Locations/Villages/Vallaki|Vallaki]]** - Intended destination for Ireena's safety
+- **[[EN/Locations/Villages/Vallaki|Vallaki]]** - Distant settlement, rumored to be safer

 ## Adventure Hooks
-- Asks the PCs to help protect and escort Ireena to safety
+- Asks the PCs to help protect Ireena from increasing threats
-- Needs help burying his father properly in the cemetery
 - Can provide local knowledge and serve as a guide
-- Potential long-term ally in the fight against Strahd
+- Potential ally in defending the village
+- May seek help in investigating strange occurrences around Barovia

 ## References
 - **5e-data:** `bestiary-cos.json` - Ismark Kolyanovich entry